-- E1 PRINCIPLES - E1.1 The University recognises the importance of collaborative arrangements in extending educational opportunity, in adding value to the general student experience and in furthering institutional objectives through the strategic development of strong partnerships with other education providers, employers and professional, statutory and regulatory bodies. - E1.2 Shared values and educational objectives will be a determining factor in choosing collaborative academic partners and each partnership will be subject to an appropriate due diligence examination. - E1.3 The University is committed to the development of remote and technology enhanced learning provision both as a means of widening access and enhancing the learning experience for all students. - E1.4 The University acknowledges and accepts its responsibilities under the UK Quality Code for Higher Education and its various accountabilities to professional, statutory and regulatory bodies and other awarding bodies for the quality and standards of the provision that it offers in collaboration with other organisations. - E1.5 Programmes offered through collaborative, remote and mediated learning arrangements must meet required academic standards and are subject to the prevailing University principles and academic regulations. - E1.6 Students registered on collaborative, remote and blended learning programmes will have appropriate learning opportunities and a suitable support environment to ensure they are able to achieve the required programme outcomes.
+- E1 PRINCIPLES - E1.1 The University recognises the importance of collaborative arrangements in extending educational opportunity, in adding value to the general student experience and in furthering institutional objectives through the strategic development of strong partnerships with other education providers, employers and professional, statutory and regulatory bodies. - E1.2 Shared values and educational objectives will be a determining factor in choosing collaborative academic partners and each partnership will be subject to an appropriate due diligence examination. - E1.3 The University is committed to the development of remote and technology enhanced learning provision both as a means of widening access and enhancing the learning experience for all students. - E1.4 The University acknowledges and accepts its responsibilities under the Regulatory Framework for Higher Education in England (incorporating the Office for Students' Conditions of Registration) and its various accountabilities to professional, statutory and regulatory bodies and other awarding bodies for the quality and standards of the provision that it offers in collaboration with other organisations. - E1.5 Programmes offered through collaborative, remote and mediated learning arrangements must meet required academic standards and are subject to the prevailing University principles and Academic Regulations. - E1.6 Students registered on collaborative, remote and blended learning programmes will have appropriate learning opportunities and a suitable support environment to ensure they are able to achieve the required programme outcomes.